MOOG-Astro/MOOG_LTE/README.md

     make -f Makefile*

-Accordingly, a Fortran compiler is necessary (for example, succesful MOOG_LTE compilation has been achieved with a ``gfortran`` compiler).
+Accordingly, a Fortran compiler is necessary (for example, succesful MOOG_LTE compilation has been achieved with the ``gfortran`` compiler).
 In addition, MOOG_LTE relies completely upon [SuperMongo](https://www.astro.princeton.edu/~rhl/sm/) for plotting/visualziation (latest release 2.4.1).

 Documentation